If you’re in the market for a new home.

-You will need to get pre-approved before you can start looking at homes.
+You will need to get pre-approved for a home loan before you can start house hunting.
 Most real estate agents will not even show you a home until you have a mortgage pre-approval letter.
 Plus you wouldn’t want to give up your hopes looking at homes you don’t qualify for.

 It’s best to shop multiple loan offers to make sure you’re getting the best deal possible.
 You should speak to at least 3 different lender sand get a loan offer from each.